Jeremy Bamber: Adoption, education

-Jeremy Bamber was born Jeremy Paul Marsham at St Mary Abbots Hospital, Kensington, London, to Juliet Dorothy Wheeler (born 1938 in Leicester), a vicar's daughter who had had an affair with British Army Sergeant Major Leslie Brian Marsham (born 1931 in Tendring, Essex), a controller at Buckingham Palace.
-Wheeler gave the baby up for adoption in 1961, the year of his birth, through the Church of England Children's Society.
+Jeremy Bamber was born Jeremy Paul Marsham in 1961 at St Mary Abbots Hospital, Kensington, London, to Juliet Dorothy Wheeler (born 1938 in Leicester), a vicar's daughter who had an affair with British Army Sergeant Major Leslie Brian Marsham (born 1931 in Tendring, Essex), a controller at Buckingham Palace.
+Wheeler gave her baby up for adoption through the Church of England Children's Society.
 Nevill and June Bamber adopted Bamber when he was six months old.
 It was only after his conviction that his biological parents were told by reporters that Bamber was their son.
 They were by then married to each other and working at Buckingham Palace.

 The Bambers were wealthy farmers who lived in a large Georgian house at White House Farm, near Tolleshunt D'Arcy in Essex.
 Nevill was a local magistrate and former RAF pilot.
-In 1957, four years before adopting Jeremy, the couple had adopted a baby girl, Sheila.
+The couple had adopted a baby girl, Sheila, four years prior to adopting Jeremy.

 Bamber attended St Nicholas Primary, followed by Maldon Court, a private prep school.
 In September 1970 he was sent to Gresham's School, a boarding school in Holt, Norfolk.
-Bamber left Gresham's with no qualifications, much to Nevill's anger, but managed to pass seven O-levels at The Sixth Form College in Colchester, which he left in 1978.
+Bamber left Gresham's with no qualifications, much to Nevill's anger, but managed to pass seven O-levels at the sixth form college in Colchester in 1978.
 Brett Collins claims Bamber had sexual relationships with men and women, finding that his good looks and charm made him popular with both.

 Work

 After leaving school Nevill financed a trip for Bamber to Australia, where he took a scuba diving course, and to New Zealand.
 In New Zealand, according to Collins, Bamber was "ripped off" by a would-be heroin dealer in Auckland.
 Bamber reportedly boasted of smuggling heroin overseas and broke into a jewellery shop to steal two expensive watches, one of which he gave to a girlfriend in the UK.
-One of Bamber's cousins claimed that he ended up leaving New Zealand in a hurry after friends of his had been involved in an armed robbery.
+One of Bamber's cousins claimed that he left New Zealand in a hurry after friends of his had been involved in an armed robbery.

 Bamber returned to the UK and worked in restaurants and bars, including a period as a waiter in a Little Chef on the A12; but he later agreed to return home and work on his father's farm.
 Although Bamber reportedly resented the low wages, he was given a car and lived rent-free in a cottage his father owned at 9 Head Street, Goldhanger, 3.5 mi from his family's farmhouse at White House Farm.
-He also owned eight percent of his family's caravan site, Osea Road Camp Sites Ltd., in Maldon.
-A few weeks before the murders, Bamber broke into and robbed the caravan park; this was only revealed following the murders, when he admitted to the robbery after his girlfriend Julie Mugford came forward as a witness against him.
+He also owned eight percent of his family's caravan site, Osea Road Camp Sites Ltd., in Maldon, Essex.
+A few weeks before the murders, Bamber broke into and stole from the caravan park; this was only revealed following the murders, when he admitted to the burglary after his girlfriend Julie Mugford came forward as a witness against him.